-A valid passport and visa are required of all foreigners visiting Vietnam.
+A valid passport and visa are required for all foreigners visiting Vietnam.
 With very few exceptions, there is no such thing as a “visa on arrival”.
 Visas are issued by Vietnamese embassies and consulates.
 Some overseas offices of Vietnam tourism are able to issue tourist visas.
 Entry to Vietnam may be refused if your passport has less than six months validity.

 You should apply for tourist visas at least for the duration of your project in Vietnam.
 It will be difficult for short term volunteers to extend their visas when they have arrived.
 Do not presume it will be cheaper to extend your visa once you are in Vietnam as this will not be the case!
 We strongly advise you not to complete your visa application until your travel plans are certain.
 You are required to state your intended points of arrival and departure (for example, arriving in Hanoi and departing from Ho Chi Minh City).
 Changing either of them upon or after your arrival could result in a mountain of red tape and extra fees.
 Submit your application along with two standard passport photos, your passport and the required fee.

 You don’t need an invitation letter from us, thus you can apply for tourist visa ONLY.